dualra1n/dualra1n/README.md

 - [Video tutorial from burhanrana](https://www.youtube.com/watch?v=4iCZv7Ox5AA)

 # Dependencies
 - A deactivated passcode on A10-A11
-- unzip, python3, libimobiledevice-utils, libusbmuxd-tools
 - An .iPSW file for iOS 14-15
 - Around 15 gigabytes of free storage
 - A computer with macOS or Linux (if you have neither, you can temporarily "install" a Linux distro to RAM)